-To gain further insight, Table 5 reports the country mortality quartile as ranked by confirmed (or official) Covid mortality (rows) against mortality quartile as ranked by excess Covid mortality (columns) in a 4 by 4 matrix.
+Table 7 reports the country mortality quartile as ranked by confirmed (or official) Covid mortality (rows) against mortality quartile as ranked by excess Covid mortality (columns) in a 4 by 4 matrix.
 The diagonal of this matrix reports 62 countries that are in the same mortality quartile under both the official and excess counts.
-This diagonal includes 62 countries, about 2/5 of the sample.
-In contrast, the ranking of countries that are further away from the diagonal differ more between the official and the excess counts.
-Future insight is gained by focusing on countries whose quartiles differ between the two counts by at least two quartiles.
-For example, France is in the 4th quartile in terms of official mortality but the 2nd quartile in terms of excess mortality.
-Bangladesh is in the 2nd quartile in terms of official mortality but the 4th quartile in terms of excess mortality.
+This represents around a 40% share of the sample.
+In contrast, the ranking of countries that are further away from the diagonal differ more between their official and excess mortality counts.
+We proceed by focusing on countries whose quartiles differ between these two metrics (official and excess) by at least two quartiles.
+For example, France ranks in the 4th quartile in terms of official mortality but ranks in the 2nd quartile in terms of excess mortality.
+Bangladesh ranks in the 2nd quartile in terms of official mortality but the 4th quartile in terms of excess mortality.

 Table 8 reports the average statistics for countries that are "doing worse in excess" by filtering countries that are moving upwards by at least two quartiles when using excess versus official mortality (for example, Bangladesh) versus countries that are “doing better in excess” by filtering countries that are moving downwards by at least two quartiles when using excess versus official mortality (for example, France).
-Contrasting countries that are ranked substantially better to countries that are ranked substantially worse in excess mortality than in official covid count we find that, on average, the ‘doing better in excess’ countries are: lower density [90 versus 240]; older (12% versus 4% of aged 65 and older); substantial higher GDP/Capita ($ 35,000 versus $ 8000); scoring better in rule of law, voice accountability, and government effectiveness; higher mean and lower standard deviation of stringency index; and substantially higher vaccination rate (as measured by the number of Covid-19 vaccinations administered per hundred population) [170 versus 40].
+Contrasting countries that are ranked substantially better to countries that are ranked substantially worse in excess mortality than in official Covid count we find that, on average, the ‘doing better in excess’ countries are: lower density [90 versus 240]; older (12% versus 4% of aged 65 and older); recording a substantially higher GDP/Capita ($ 35,000 versus $ 8000); scoring better in rule of law, voice accountability, and government effectiveness; presenting higher mean and lower standard deviation of stringency index; and achieving substantially higher vaccination rates (as measured by the number of Covid-19 vaccinations administered per hundred population) [170 versus 40].

-These gaps are in line with the conjecture that vaccinations are a game changer; and that better governance and more consistent and rigorous stringency index account for the countries with the largest gaps between excess of official mortality.
-Notability, these characteristics are also associated with higher GDP/Capita, and older populations in these countries.
+These gaps are in line with the conjecture that vaccinations are a game changer; and that better governance and a more consistent and rigorous stringency index score account for the countries with the largest gaps between excess of official mortality.
+Notably, these characteristics are also associated with higher GDP/Capita and older populations in these countries.
 The overall positive correlations between these variables, reported in Table 9, suggests that without more granular data, we are unable to rank the relative importance of these factors.

 Concluding Remarks

-As the Covid pandemic has caused significant death tolls globally, cross country analysis and comparisons have been widely conducted to investigate the Covid-19 mortality in many dimensions (i.e., economic, political, social, and etc.) With most of the studies relying on the official statistics on Covid-19 mortality as reported by countries, the quality of the official moratlity statistics plays a critical role in affecting the results obtained.
-Importantly, there are widely known limitations in the official mortality statistics that make them not perfect for cross-country analysis, for example that countries are different in capacity to test Covid-19 and determine the cause of a death, as well as the definition of a death duet to Covid-19.
+As the Covid pandemic has caused significant death tolls globally, cross country analyses and global comparisons have been widely conducted to investigate the Covid-19 mortality across many dimensions (i.e., economic, political, social, and etc.).
+With most of these studies relying on the official statistics on Covid-19 mortality as reported by countries, the quality of the underlying official mortality statistics plays a critical role in affecting the results obtained.
+Importantly, there are widely known limitations in the official mortality statistics that make them not perfect for cross-country analysis.
+Some of these limitations include differences in countries’ capacities to test Covid-19 and determine the cause of a death, as well as disparate definitions of death due to Covid-19.